 Here in the Pacific Northwest, tarps get used to cover and protect a lot of stuff, including patio furniture, recreational vehicles, roofs, and animal shelters.
 We even use them camping.
 But not all tarps are created equal.
-Some are perfect for quick, one or two time uses while others can be reused year after year.
-The difference is in the price, material, and how well you care for them.
 We’ve put together a quick guide to help you pick the right tarp for your outdoor adventures and homestead needs.

 Why Get a Tarp?

 Be sure to check out our article Getting the Most from Your Tarps.
 There you’ll find quick tips on how to secure a tarp as well as where to use today’s tarps, including our Top 10 Tarp Tips on how to cover a grill or ATV, protect deck furniture, shield your air conditioning unit, or simply keep your woodpile dry.

 Coastal tip: Punctures and holes will quickly ruin a tarp.
 By patching a tarp with tape or sewing the hole closed can add longevity to your tarp.

 Tarps can be a necessity, whether you live on a ranch or simply live in a ranch-style home in the heart of the city.
 Here’s a quick chart to help you pick the right one.